tidiane-camaret/contextual_rl_zero_shot/README.md

-# Meta RL : Learning Context in a Zero-Shot setting
+# Meta RL : Learning Context for a Zero-Shot setting